Tessa’s Recipe Rundown

 Unfortunately, most muffins are bland.
 And in my experience, the muffins that often look the prettiest with the tallest muffin tops are often super cakey and dry – even from a good bakery.

 I prefer a nice moist muffin with a bit of a springy texture.
 I don’t want pound cake.
-Or cake at all.
-Which I find is what most packaged muffins feel like.
 And I certainly don’t want a dry muffin.
-I want MOIST muffins… everyone’s favorite word 😉
+I want moist, tender, flavorful muffins that are a joy to eat!

 Sprinkle of Science